New-Math-Data/gytrash/README.md

 # Gytrash

 A logging setup module for Python.
 When setting up logging functionality for new projects I noticed I was always following the same pattern.

 Decided to put these practices into a module.
 The module sets up a logger using `coloredlogs`.
 You can attach the botocore logs, if you are a regular user of boto3.
 And the logger can easily ship logging messages to slack.

+Bumping to v0.0.18

 ## Installation

 `pip install gytrash`

 ## Examples

 ### Simple logging setup

 ```
 import gytrash
 import logging